Find Your Keywords to create a Good Speech

 Whether it’s a new exercise regimen or crafting a speech, getting starting with any project is always the hardest part.
-I believe in finding one or two key words for every major topic or point you want to make in your speech.
+I believe in finding one or two keywords for every major topic or point you want to make in your speech.
 This may sound easy; however you need to spend some time finding words that are specific or provocative enough to carry any lasting weight with your audience.

-Sebastian mentions Mechanical Turk, I have not tried it yet, but I will be on it by lunchtime.
+Sebastian mentions Mechanical Turk.
+I have not tried it yet, but I will be on it by lunchtime.
 I love the idea of sending someone your speech and asking them to put it into 6 words.
 This could give you a sense of what the audience will take away from your speech.

-Don’t read – Remember
+Don’t Read – Remember

-Key words are also very useful on the day.
+Keywords are also very useful on the day.
 Seth Godin’s blog today talks about learning your message well enough to speak it, not read it.